 Both stores offer breathtaking water views.
-The Jarvis Creek restaurant offers some of the best sunset views on the Hilton Head.
+The Jarvis Creek restaurant offers some of the best sunset views for waterfront dining Hilton Head.

 Each location is open for both lunch and dinner, in addition to featuring a happy hour menu.
 The menu features many offerings sourced locally from the sea; however, they have something to suit nearly anyone’s appetite.

 The next time you plan to spend time on Hilton Head Island, consider these four waterfront restaurants.
 While it’s merely a matter of preference, they would likely name any of these depending on who you speak with.
 While you’re on the island, you need to experience the coastal views from the best waterfront restaurants on Hilton Head Island while indulging in your favorite meal.
-It will leave you with a memory to last a lifetime.
+When it comes to the top choice when comparing Hilton Head restaurants on the water we choose Old Fort Pub.
+However, waterfront dining Hilton Head will leave you with a memory to last a lifetime.